-Fenton Johnson's latest book is "At the Center of All Beauty."
+Fenton Johnson's latest book is "At the Center of All Beauty: Solitude and the Creative Life."
 In it, Johnson explores the difference between being single (incomplete without a partner) and solitary (the ability to thrive when alone).
 Known for his lyrical prose and clear insight, Johnson is a Tucsonan who teaches creative writing at the University of Arizona.
 He can often be found on the hiking trails of his native Kentucky.
-He has contributed cover essays to Harper's, appeared on NPR's Fresh Air, and, for a time, was a staff writer for The New York Times Magazine.
+He has contributed cover essays to Harper's, appeared on NPR's Fresh Air and, for a time, was a staff writer for The New York Times Magazine.

 Fenton conducts creative writing workshops across the country.
 He lectures on issues of faith and spirituality, as well as on the role of the arts and humanities in medicine and caregiving.